 At the end of the semester, once all course work has been completed, grades will be distributed into the appropriate courses for academic credit.
-Students will receive letter grades for SOC 467 and SOC 352 and pass/fail for SOC 496.
-All students are required to take these 12 credit hours (except business majors, who must take SOC 496, but may choose between SOC 467 and SOC 352 if they take the distributed access courses MGO 302 and/or MGE 302, see note below).
+Students will receive letter grades for SOC 467 and SOC 477 and pass/fail for SOC 496.
+All students are required to take these 12 credit hours (except business majors, who must take SOC 467 and 496 if they take the distributed access courses MGO 302 and/or MGE 302, see note below).
 In the UB Semester in London courses, students are expected to apply sociological concepts in ways that are appropriate for their level of education, experience, and major-expectations in that regard are reasonable for non-sociology majors and for students with different class standings (sophomore, junior, senior).
 Student grades can be enhanced or deteriorate depending on willingness to acclimate and adapt to participate fully in the academic component of the study abroad experience.